biswa2210/SNAKE_GAME/README.md

     <summary>
         "To read about making this project click here"
         </summary>
     I have made this game using Python3.
-I have created two python files I have saved highscore in a file.
+I have created two python files snake_game.py and snake_gui.py.
+The first one is for game and the second one is for the GUI.
+I have saved highscore in a file.
 Each time the snake eats food, its size increases.
 I have used some mp3 songs for background musics.
 </details>

 ## Screenshots :point_down: